Rutatu/cds-language_Self_assigned_project/README.md

 ## Data

-Dataset for this project consists of annotated tweets based on four emotions: .
+Dataset for this project consists of annotated tweets based on four emotions: joy, sadness, anger and fear.
 Manual annotation of the dataset to obtain real-valued scores was done through Best-Worst Scaling (BWS), an annotation scheme shown to obtain very reliable scores.
 I have merged the three datasets found in the link below, and split the data to training and testing sets in the script, to increase the amount of training data.
 Dataset has two columns: 'text', which is the tweet and 'label', which is an emotional category the tweet belongs to.

 Link to data: https://www.kaggle.com/anjaneyatripathi/emotion-classification-nlp?select=emotion-labels-val.csv